Muhamed Buljubašić

-Muhamed Buljubašić (/bs/; born 4 July 2004) is a Bosnian professional footballer who plays as a central midfielder for Turkish Süper Lig club Çaykur Rizespor and the Bosnia and Herzegovina national under-21 football team.
+Muhamed Buljubašić (/bs/; born 4 July 2004) is a Bosnian professional footballer who plays as a central midfielder for TFF 1.
+Lig club Esenler Erokspor on loan from Çaykur Rizespor and the Bosnia and Herzegovina national under-21 team.

 Buljubašić started his professional career at Sarajevo, before joining Çaykur Rizespor in 2024.

 Club career

 Sarajevo

 Buljubašić started playing football at Sloboda Tuzla, before joining Sarajevo's youth academy in 2020.
 In April 2021, he signed his first professional contract with the team.
 He made his professional debut against Sloboda Tuzla on 21 August at the age of 17.

 In July 2023, he signed a new three-year deal with Sarajevo.

 Rizespor

 In July 2024, Buljubašić was transferred to Turkish side Rizespor for an undisclosed fee.
 He made his official debut for the club on 14 September against Galatasaray.

 International career

 Buljubašić represented Bosnia and Herzegovina at all youth levels.